eliu454/P4Diff/README.md

 output_dir is the directory that you would like the output to be in. changelist1,changelist2,... is a comma separated list of each changelist to diff.

+It is also possible to run this on git commits.
+To run, enter the command java -jar P4Diff.jar git <coverage.xml> <output_dir> <commitID_1,commitID_2,...>

 # Reports:
 This program will generate an HTML file in a specified directory.